 Submit climate action photos in a photo competition

-Amateur and professional photographers of all ages can participate in the 16th annual Essence of Bellingham Photo Competition.
-Brand new this year is a Climate Action Award, which will honor images that capture actions our community is taking to address climate change and its impacts.
-Participants can win this award regardless of what category their photo is entered in.
-Entries are due by Saturday, May 1, 2021.
+Amateur and professional photographers of all ages can participate in the 17th annual Essence of Bellingham Photo Competition sponsored by the City of Bellingham and Whatcom Museum.
+Photo entries capture the “essence” of living, working, or playing in Bellingham.
+Several awards are given, including a Climate Action award honoring images that show actions our community is taking to address climate change and its impacts.
+Entries are due by Sunday, May 1, 2022.
 Complete competition details, including a submission form and winning photos from previous years, are available at cob.org/eob.

-Bellingham Public Library will present Earth Day themed online Storytimes the week of April 19-23 for kids ages birth to five years.
+Bellingham Public Library will present two Earth Day themed online storytimes the week of April 17-23 for kids ages birth to five years.
 Enjoy stories, songs and craft ideas that inspire a connection with and wonder of nature.
 Visit bellinghampubliclibrary.org/storytimes to complete a quick and free registration form for the Storytime links.
-For additional children’s book recommendations see the Library’s Earth Day book list for kids.
+For additional children’s book recommendations see the library’s Earth Day book list for kids.

-The Library has also curated a climate action themed book list, titled This World We Call Home, in honor of Earth Day.
-The list includes a variety of recently published print and eBook titles, as well as helpful website links.
-It can also be found at BellinghamPublicLibrary.org.
+Adults can enjoy books from the library’s climate action themed book list, titled This World We Call Home, in honor of Earth Day.
+The list can be found at BellinghamPublicLibrary.org.
 On the homepage click “View Staff Picks,” then select the list under the heading “Notable Picks.”

 Take a self-guided Stormwater Discovery Tour